Pros and cons of condensing boilers

 2. You will have a lower carbon footprint

 From 2006, it has become a must that you have a condensing boiler.
-Suppose your old system needs repair.
+Suppose your old central heating system needs repair.
 These modern condensers lower toxic carbon emissions and most can save you over 1300 kilograms of carbon annually if you put one in your home.
 This feature makes you eligible for eco friendly grants which can help to clear installation bills.

 3. Your home is safer